(Last Updated on : 31/07/2015)

 and the period of Ethical Tamil literature

 and later to spread to the northern India, during the late medieval ages.
-In the south India Bhakti Movement centered on both Lord Shiva
+In the south India, Bhakti Movement centred on both Lord Shiva

-and Lord Vishnu (in all his incarnations).
+and Vaishnava saints.
 Apparently, the Hindu religious leaders were worried about the increasing reputation of the Buddhists and the Jains.
 This led to the immoderate language and the determined systematic techniques implemented by the leaders of the Bhakti movement.

-The Bhakti movement in the Tamil country was initiated by the 63 Nayanars (Shaivite devotees) and the 12 Alvars (Vaishnavaite devotees), who overlooked the asceticism preached by Buddhism
+The Bhakti movement in the Tamil country was initiated by the 63 Nayanmars (Shaivite devotees) and the 12 Alvars (Vaishnavite devotees), who overlooked the asceticism preached by Buddhism

 .
 The saints traversed through out the country to preach the message of devotion and love among people, irrespective of caste, colour and creed.
 Since the 7th century the Nayanmars and Alvars of the Shaiva and Vaishnava sects of Hinduism